 Don’t fear being too specific with our questions we need to answer such as pricing and competitors.
 Your customers can find out for themselves.
 However, by giving them the information we are seen as trustworthy.

-7) What proof that I provide on my uvp
+7) What proof do I have that I deliver on my UVP?

-Do we actually provide results and what types of companies do we work with?
+Do we actually provide results and solve problems?
 Consumers always ask these questions.
-We need to provide logo’s, case studies and testimonials that show we can provide results
+We need to provide logo’s, case studies and testimonials that show we can provide results.

 We live in a busy world, bombarded by messages, emails and notifications by friends, family and businesses.
 Consequently, for us stand out we really need to connect and provide value to our target market.
-We need to our products and services an urgent matter for our ideal customer.
-How do we do this?
+We need to our products and services an urgent manner that will get our ideal customer off the couch calling us?

 - Use headlines – For example, “on average customers save 30% when using our products” or “I lost 34 pounds in a month using John’s system”

 - Use a guarantee – easing customers anxiety by alleviating risk with a guarantee.
 If you don’t believe your products and services can’t provide benefits and results to your target customer – why should they.

 9) What is my sales cycle?